 This is a numeric value that depicts the relative order of the object with objects that have a similar description.
 If an object 1 and Object 2 have the same mandatory and assistive properties, then the ordinal identifier will be used to recognize the object uniquely.
 This value is related to the other objects of the screen, so in case anything changes in the screen, this identifier might not come useful.

-It should be noted that, if the mandatory and assistive properties are enough then an ordinal identifier is not assigned during record.
+It should be noted that, if the mandatory and assistive properties are enough then an ordinal identifier is not assigned to record.
 It can be added later on by clicking on the respective column for the object in the OR

 There are 3 kinds of ordinal identifiers:

 - Index: this is based on the order of appearance of an object in the application code

 - Location: based on the location in a screen or dialog or page